basp/basp.github.io/_posts/2014-03-27-AI-opinionated-newbie-guide.md

 Note three: commands you can type are `represented like this` (don't type that, it won't work).
 You can `help commands` to get a basic overview of what is possible.
 Also you can `help` to get an index on stuff you can `help thingy` on.
 For example, from that list, `help newbie` works too and is very useful.

+Note four: If you see `Vanity` or `Ranyne` online.
+Feel free to page them for any questions you might have.
+Check their __idle__ status though.

 ### Interacting with Other Players
 Turn `chatnet on`.
 Now you can `chat you message here` with other players.
 You can view a history of the chat by typing `chatnet history`.